 - April 1: Launch spring promotional ad campaign focusing on cleaning away winter dirt on social media and via email

-- May 1-3: Work booth at a local business fair; send invites to entire email list
+- May 1-3: Work booth at a local business fair; send invites to an entire email list

 - June 1: Moving billboard for your car complete and installed

-- June 20-25: Work booth at the county fair; send invites to entire email list
+- June 20-25: Work booth at the county fair; send invites to an entire email list

 - July 1: Launch Independence Day ad and promotional campaign